-The ASA has upheld many complaints that promoters have misleadingly implied recipients had won when they had not.
-Some mislead in the words they use (for example “Congratulations” (Multiplex Media Ltd, 6 October 2004, and Richmond Enterprises, 9 March 2005), “winner” (UK Winners’ Claim Service, 27 October 2004), “Congratulations, you are a Level 4 winner” (Call Alliance Services Hotline, 20 August 2003), “Final Stage” or “This is an attempt to contact you in regards to the guaranteed prize that you have been selected to receive” (Popular Prizes, 23 March 2005)).
-Some promoters, however, mislead by presentation (for example by featuring the recipient’s postcode in the “winning postcode box” headed “if your postcode appears [here] you have definitely won one of the prizes below” (The Winners Club Ltd, 19 January 2005) or implying that recipients who had matched certain symbols had won a prize (Abstract Games Ltd, 30 April 2008; Morgan Import 1964 Ltd, 25 October 2006, and Mediaprom Ltd, 19 April 2006).
+The ASA has upheld complaints about promotions which misleadingly implied recipients had won when they had not.
+Ads can mislead in the words they use, for example “Congratulations” (The Hut.com Ltd, 02 October 2019), “Final Stage” or “This is an attempt to contact you in regards to the guaranteed prize that you have been selected to receive” (Popular Prizes, 23 March 2005).
+Ads can also mislead by presentation, for example by featuring a recipient’s postcode in a list of winning postcodes (The Winners Club Ltd, 19 January 2005) or implying that recipients who had matched certain symbols had won a prize (Abstract Games Ltd, 30 April 2008).

-One promoter was cricitised for claiming to have a limited number, albeit a large one, of awards.
+One promoter was criticised for claiming to have a limited number of awards.
 Because the promoter allocated awards from an unlimited stock, the ASA considered the promoter had misleadingly implied a specific number of awards and misled respondents into thinking they were luckier than they really were (Abstract Games Ltd, 6 August 2008).